Terrorists plotted to kill SAS chief

 0 comments

-A Real IRA commander caught in an MI5 sting was found guilty of trying to smuggle weapons and explosives into Northern Ireland.
+1 July 2010 The Times A Real IRA commander caught in an MI5 sting was found guilty of trying to smuggle weapons and explosives into Northern Ireland.
 Paul McCaugherty, 43, from Lurgan, County Armagh, was targeted by an agent posing as an arms dealer.
-Mr Justice Hart heard evidence in the non-jury case at Belfast Crown Court.
+Mr Justice Hart heard evidence in the non-jury case at Belfast Crown Cou...

 Continue Reading...
 Labels: , , , , , ,